 There are few landscapes more quintessentially American than the rolling hills of Tennessee—and the best way to experience that landscape is to wake up in the privacy of your own standalone suite in the heart of them at Blackberry Farm.
 Not only is the farm-to-table food absolutely out of control (the property is part of Relais & Chateaux), but the miles and miles of hiking trails and easy connection to the national park makes for countless days of exploring one of the South’s most treasured landscapes.

 Nothing beats the rugged scenery and untamed landscapes in this northwestern Montana national park.
 It’s a year-round destination with no shortage of activities.
 The ideal place to stay is Grouse Mountain Lodge, which is located eight miles from the national park and just seconds from the heart of adorable Whitefish, which has plenty of restaurants, bars, and shopping to keep you occupied as you take a break between outdoor excursions.

 Yosemite National Park

-Waterfalls, river rafting, hiking, stargazing, natural wildlife...there is ample adventure to explore at Yosemite, and at just a three hour drive from San Francisco International Airport, it’s one of the country’s more accessible national parks (and consequently, a great thing to combine with some time in Napa or maybe the Lake Tahoe as well).
+Waterfalls, river rafting, hiking, stargazing, natural wildlife...there is ample adventure to explore at Yosemite, and at just a three-hour drive from San Francisco International Airport, it’s one of the country’s more accessible national parks (and consequently, a great spot to combine with some time in Napa or maybe Lake Tahoe as well).
 For romance and privacy, consider opting into the honeymoon package at Tenaya Lodge.
-It includes a couples’ massage, a bottle of champagne upon check-in, and a rose petal turndown service.
+It includes a couples massage, a bottle of champagne upon check-in, and a rose petal turndown service.